zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.md

 ### b.
 (CSCI-6390 Only) First Two Eigenvectors and Eigenvalues

 Compute the first two eigenvectors of the covariance matrix
-$\mathbf{\Sigma}$ using a generalization of the above iterative method.
+$\mathbf{\Sigma}$ using a generalization of the power-iteration method.

 Let $\mathbf{X}_0$ be a $d \times 2$ (random) matrix with two non-zero
-$d$-dimensional column vectors with unit length.
-We will iteratively multiply with $\mathbf{\Sigma}$ on the followed by orthogonalization.
-That
-is:
+$d$-dimensional column vectors, and let $\mathbf{X}_t$ be the current estimate, where $t$ is the step size.
+We will iteratively orthogonalize, normalize, and left multiply with $\mathbf{\Sigma}$.
+That is, first orthogonalize the second column with respect to the first one by subtracting its projection along the first column (see section 1.3.3 in chapter 1).
+After orthogonalizing, normalize both columns to be unit length, and then do the left multiplication
 $$\mathbf{X}_{t+1} = \mathbf{\Sigma} \; \mathbf{X}_t$$

-where $t$ is the step size.

-However, before doing the left multiplication, we will orthogonalize the second column with respect to the first one by subtracting its projection along the first column (see section 1.3.3 in chapter 1).
-Before the next iteration, normalize the both columns to be unit length, and repeat the whole process.
+Repeat the above steps until convergence.

-To test for convergence, you can look at the Frobenius norm between
+To test for convergence, compute the Frobenius norm between
-$\mathbf{X}_{t+1}$ and $\mathbf{X}_{t}$.
+$\mathbf{X}_{t+1}$ and $\mathbf{X}_t$.
 If the difference is less than some threshold $\epsilon$ then we stop.

-To get the eigenvalues, compute the ratio of the values in both columns after and before update.
+To get the eigenvalues, compute the ratio of the values in both columns after to before update (for, say, the max valued element and same index).
 These denote the current estimates for each of the corresponding eigenvalues, $\lambda_1$ and $\lambda_2$.

-Once you have obtained the two eigenvectors: $\mathbf{u}_1$ and
+Once you have obtained the two eigenvectors $\mathbf{u}_1$ and
-$\mathbf{u}_2$, project each of the original data points $\mathbf{x}_i$ onto those two vectors, to obtain the new projected points in 2D.
-Plot these projected points in the two new dimensions.
+$\mathbf{u}_2$, (scalar) project each of the original data points $\mathbf{x}_i$ onto those two vectors, and plot these projected points in the two new dimensions.

 Print out $\mathbf{u}_1$ and $\mathbf{u}_2$, and $\lambda_1$ and
 $\lambda_2$.